 Student Signature: Date:

 Student Name (Please Print):

 Student's School:

-Grade: Date of B irth:
+Grade: Date of Birth:

-computer services such as electronic understand that I may be held respons the Internet may be objectionable; the signing above, I grant permission for my child to access networked mail and Internet.
-I have read and agree to this procedure and I ible for violations by my child.
-I understand that some materials on erefore, I agree to accept responsibility for guiding my child, and ards for selecting, sharing and/or exploring information and media.
+computer services such as electronic understand that I may be held respor the Internet may be objectionable; t ent signing above, I grant permission for more committee mail and Internet.
+I have read and agreels are sible for violations by my child.
+I underst therefore, I agree to accept responsibility and and for selecting, sharing and for exploring and for selecting. ree to this procedure and I and that some materials on for guiding my child, and

 Parent/Guardian Signature: Date:

-Parent/Guardian Name (Please Print):
+Parent/Guardian Name (Please Print): :

 Street Address:

 Home Phone: Daytime Phone:

-Complete and return to your child's scho ool.
+Complete and return to your child's sc chool.
 Thank you.